bahodge/bahodge/README.md

 ## Personal Tech

-I pretty much have started writing all of my personal projects in either Go or Elixir.
+I pretty much have started writing all of my personal projects in either Go or some other weird language.
 Given that, I continously am learning new tech.

 ## Links